Brazil at a glance

 Investment outlook

 The Brazilian capital market numbers for 2024 confirm that the segment has evolved from a promising business environment into a strategic hub that extensively aligns investor fund allocation with corporate financing across various sectors.
-Up until August, emissions of fundraising instruments totaled R$ 484.2 billion, representing an increase of 4% compared to the entire year of 2023.
+Up until August, issuances of fundraising instruments totaled R$484.2 billion, representing an increase of 4% compared to the entire year of 2023.

 This mobilization of resources is not limited to the increased volume of issues but is also explained by the greater diversity of fundraising instruments, reflecting the entry of new issuers and leading to a new profile of investors, which makes the secondary market more dynamic and fragmented.